vincent/jekyll-cv-crafter/README.md

  - `css/cv.scss` styles.

 So only thing you need to do is to fill the `cv.yml`.
-As I mentioned above you can easily integrate this CV in your blog (if it's hosted on github pages) by putting `cv.yml` in `_data` folder of your blog, `cv.scss` in `cv` folder of your blog and renaming `index.html` to `cv.html`.
+As I mentioned above you can easily integrate this CV in your blog (if it's hosted on github pages) by putting `cv.yml` in `_data` folder of your blog, `cv.scss` in `css` folder of your blog and renaming `index.html` to `cv.html`.

 PRs/issues/comments are welcome!
-Don't hesitate to contact me in case of any qustions.
+Don't hesitate to contact me in case of any questions.